TaCo Tablet Control

 To switch path processing or inserts in/out, tap the corresponding IN button.
 These buttons are located below the page buttons at the top in portrait, or to the right of the page in landscape.
 Tap the IN button again to disengage and switch the processor out.

-The path EQ and Dynamics processors and inserted Effects can also be viewed in full screen.
+The path EQ and Dynamics processors and some inserted Effects can also be viewed in full screen.
 To do this tap FULL SCREEN.
 Tap FULL SCREEN again to return to the normal view.

 In landscape, the Fader button in the Menu bar opens the fader for the currently selected path.